 It should be noted, though, that several studies have found evidence of contextual cueing in lure-only displays.
 However, it is unclear whether these studies truly reflect the influence of lures.
 In Geyer CITE, the search display was preceded by placeholders which previewed the spatial locations before the distractors appeared.
+The distractors were always green bars rotated 45 degrees to the right, while the target could be either a red bar rotated 45 degrees to the right or a green bar rotated 45 degrees to the left.
+The target was randomly defined on each trial.
 Thus, the search process in this scenario would be different from a typical contextual cueing experiment.
-There would not be a process by which lures are first rejected; the context that is learned in this case would be the spatial layout of the placeholders, rather than the layout of the luresAnother important implication of our findings is that the manner in which stimuli are rejected determines whether or not they contribute to the spatial context driving contextual cueing.
+There would not be a process by which lures are first rejected; the context that is learned in this case would be the spatial layout of the placeholders, rather than the layout of the lures.
+Furthermore, the search task could be considered as an oddball search, instead of search with a fixed target.
+We have previously shown that the processing involved in oddball search is very different from search with a fixed target (Buetti et al., CITE).

+Other studies report very small contextual cueing effects in lure-only displays (12 – 33ms; CITE).
+In Experiment 2b in Kunar, Flusberg, Horowitz, and Wolfe (CITE), lures (either 8 or 12) were always accompanied by placeholders.
+The target was a letter T and was red in color, as was the placeholder it appeared in.
+Lures were green letter Ls placed in green placeholders.
+Although they reported a statistically significant contextual cueing effect with 12 lures, the contextual cueing effect for set size 8 was only marginally significant (p = .09) after collapsing across the last 3 epochs (the main effect of display repetition was not statistically significant).
+Thus, the lack of a significant contextual cueing effect in our experiments with lures could possibly be due to a lack of power.
+However, we believe that this is unlikely to be the case.
+Firstly, we had more than 1.5 times the number of participants (20 vs. 12).
+Secondly, Bayes factors analyses in our experiments revealed strong evidence for the lack of any effect of lures on contextual cueing.
+It is thus likely that the contextual cueing effect detected in Kunar et al. (CITE) was a false positive.
+Another possibility could be that some of the lures could have been candidates instead.
+The categorization of a stimulus as a lure or candidate is determined by whether the visual system can differentiate it from a target in the periphery.
+It is possible that some of the lures were instead candidates, especially when they were in the far periphery, and thus added to the noise and contributed a small contextual cueing effect.

+Another important implication of our findings is that the manner in which stimuli are rejected determines whether or not they contribute to the spatial context driving contextual cueing.
 When items can be rejected via peripheral vision through parallel processing, the locations of these items do not form part of that context.
 Those items that cannot be rejected in parallel in the periphery probably do contribute to that context.
 In other words, it is not the stimulus per se that matters, but the interaction between a stimulus and its location on the visual field: a stimulus that is somewhat similar to the target might act as a lure in the near periphery (where resolution is somewhat high), but it might act as a candidate farther in the periphery.
-And this might aggravated by other peripheral constraints like crowding.
+In addition, this might aggravated by other peripheral constraints like crowding.
 This hypothesis should be tested in future experiments.